 this is the default page template

-AHPA extends our gratitude to Tequila “Tee” Nelson, guest author of this article.
-Tee is a respiratory supervisor and a student in the Master of Healthcare Administration program at Loma Linda University.
+AHPA extends our gratitude to Jenna Wilson, guest co-author of this article.
+Jenna is agraduate student in the School of Global Health Management and Informatics program at the University of Central Florida.